-Our environmentally-friendly construction materials are made from mining waste (iron tailings) and fly-ash and are used for ground works, landscaping, hydraulic engineering projects and wall projects.
-Our production facilities include factories operated by REIT Changjiang and Gu'an REIT, and REIT Xingyi.
 We will build a new manufacturing plant for REIT Yancheng and REIT Lingqiu in the near future.
 We have 67 registered patents (seven of which are jointly owned with Luoyang) and four software copyrights in China and have 14 ongoing research and development projects that are crucial for our businesses.
 However, we do not believe that our business, as a whole, is dependent on, or that its profitability would be materially affected by the revocation, termination, expiration or infringement of any particular patent.

 Our domestic customers are throughout China and our international customers are mainly located in Asia, the Middle East, North Africa and North America.
-Sales to customers in China and internationally accounted for approximately 93% and 7%, respectively, of our total sales for the year ended December 31, 2018, approximately 93% and 7%, respectively, of our total sales for the year ended December 31, 2016.
-As of December 31, 2018, our products have been sold in 5 countries.
+Sales to customers in China and internationally from our continuing operations accounted for approximately 98% and 2%, respectively, of our total sales for the year ended December 31, 2019, approximately 91% and 9%, respectively, of our total sales for the year ended December 31, 2018, and approximately 90% and 10%, respectively, of our total sales for the year ended December 31, 2017.
+As of December 31, 2019, our products have been sold in 5 countries.